 STRATEGY What do we do to meet the strategy?
 Where is this found?
-By WHOM 3.12 Employees are made aware of policies, processes and resources developed by the school/entity to support the care and wellbeing of students/children from time to time at staff meetings, 'in-service' days and staff notices.
-All staff have access to the schools Policy Connect website and are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any amendments to EREAFS's policies and or school related processes and resources available All staff are to undertake key mandatory training annually including EREA Code of Conduct.
-Policy Connect Meeting Minutes Internal Staff Communication SLS Principal, Regional Support Team HOC, AHOCs, Delegate 3.13 Policies and processes are accessible to staff and volunteers/placements locally at school.
-All staff have access to the schools Policy Connect website and are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any amendments to EREAFS's policies and or school related processes and resources available All staff are to undertake key mandatory training annually including EREA Code of Conduct Policy Connect Meeting Minutes Internal Staff Communication SLS Principal, Regional Support Team HOC, AHOC, Delegate 3.14 All staff who work with young people provide pastoral care, personal safety strategies and support for marginalised students and students who may be at risk of being harmed.
-Personal learning plans developed for every young person that includes their wellbeing needs.
-Individual student safety plans are developed when required Student Management Folders TASS Student Record All FLC staff - HOC, AHOC, Delegate
+By WHOM 3.12 Employees are made aware of policies, processes and resources developed by the school/entity to support the care and wellbeing of students/children from time to time at staff meetings, 'in-service' days and staff notices. are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any Meeting Minutes Internal Staff Principal, Regional Support Team, HOC, AHOCs, Delegate

+3.13 Policies and processes are accessible to staff and volunteers/placements locally at school. are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any confidence amendments to EREA's policies and or school related processes and SLS resources available. ommunication ' ' 3.14 All staff who work with young people provide pastoral care, personal safety strategies and support for marginalized includes their wellbeing needs.
+Individual student safety plans are developed when required Fol lanagement olders All FLC staff - HOC, AHOC, Delegate students and students who may be at risk of being harmed.
+ASS Student ecord